Lower Menominee River AOC

 - Stormwater runoff, including from storage piles of salt, coal, and other materials.

-Federal, state, and local partners identified and implemented projects that removed BUIs and will lead to the ultimate delisting of the AOC.
+Federal, state, and local partners identified and implemented projects that removed all the BUIs and the AOC is now delisted.

 The International Joint Commission (IJC) identified 14 BUIs, which are specific categories of environmental degradation.
-Of 14 possible, six BUIs were identified for the Lower Menominee River AOC and all six have been removed.
-With all BUIs removed, the state is eligible to initiate the delisting process.
-This process includes consultation with tribes, the IJC, and other federal agencies in addition to a public comment period.
+Of 14 possible, six BUIs were identified for the Lower Menominee River AOC.
+All six have been removed and the AOC is now delisted.
+The delisting process included consultation with tribes, the IJC, and other federal agencies in addition to a public comment period.

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.